nusys3/GettingAndCleaningDataCourceProject/README.md

 This project is prepared for the course project of Getting and Cleaning Data class

 ## Files
-run_analysis.R file is the script file performing the analysis.
+**run_analysis.R** is the script file performing the analysis.
-Codebook.md is the codebook that indicates all the variables and summaries you calculated, along with units, and any other relevant information
+**Codebook.md** is the codebook that indicates all the variables and summaries you calculated, along with units, and any other relevant information
-Readme.md is describing how the script is working
+**Readme.md** is describing how the script is working

 ## How to run "run_analysis.R" script file

+### Required Packages
+This script is using **dplyr** and **stringr** packages

-### Input Data Preparation
+### Input Data and Script Preparation
-As an input, specific data files are required and should be placed as follow:
+As an input, specific data files are required and should be placed under Dataset subdirectory as follow:

 * "./Dataset/test/subject_test.txt"
 * "./Dataset/test/X_test.txt"